-In addition to its Patent and Trade Mark Attorneys, Mewburn Ellis LLP has a team of qualified and experienced IP Lawyers.
+In addition to its Patent and Trade Mark Attorneys, Mewburn Ellis LLP has a team of qualified solicitors deeply experienced in IP.
 Our IP Lawyers provide their expertise to due diligence exercises alongside our Attorneys, or separate from them, depending on what is required for the deal.
 They are also experienced in working alongside external teams of lawyers to deliver corporate deals.

 Whether for an M&A transaction, an acquisition or disposal of IP asset, or an important commercial transaction involving IP, our IP Lawyers can conduct due diligence on the IP to support the transaction, including preparing or responding to IP due diligence questionnaires, reviewing IP contracts such as licences or collaborations, checking entitlement (ownership) of the IP, formalities and encumbrances on that IP.
 They help our clients, or their corporate advisors, to draft and negotiate disclosure letters and the warranties and indemnities in the transaction document (for example a Sale & Purchase Agreement or a high value Patent Licence).
 The can also advise on, and draft and negotiate, any necessary IP contracts required for the deal and they can administer and arrange the often complex formalities of recording the IP throughout the world.

 Understanding the drivers, agreeing the scope, working with the parties